Lt-AldoRaine/nix-config/docs/clan-vps.md

 nix run .#terraform -- apply
 ```

-The wrapper now generates `terraform.tf.json` on demand, selects an `AGENIX_IDENTITY`, decrypts secrets, and keeps all Terraform state in `~/terraform/odin`, so no additional scripting is required inside the repo.
+The wrapper now generates `terraform.tf.json` on demand, selects an `AGENIX_IDENTITY`, decrypts secrets, and keeps all Terraform state in `terraform/odin` inside this repository, so no additional scripting is required inside the repo.

 Running the plan/apply cycle will:
 - Create the Hetzner Cloud server (`odin`)
 - Configure networking (IPv4 and IPv6)
-- Upload the SSH public key stored in `hosts/homelab/secrets/terraform/odin/ssh-public-key.age`
+- Upload the SSH public key stored in `sops/secrets.yaml` (key: `odin-ssh-public-key`)
 - Output the server IP addresses

 ### 2. Install NixOS with Clan